It just keeps on popping up! Thanks to Jaki-san on IG, I now have even more photos of the “Musubi Kikyou” kamon in use!

 Mamekazu does no appear in the 1994 program however, so we know that she retired between the 1993 and 1994 odori seasons.

 What’s interesting is that Mamekazu was a contemporary of another lady I’ve been researching…Katsuyoshi.
-In fact, Katsuyoshi also appears in this book, although that’s another blog post
+In fact, Katsuyoshi also appears in this book:

 Here is a picture of Mamekazu in the same 1987 Bacchus magazine that shows Katsuyoshi wearing my maiko hikizuri.
 I’m slowly but surely attempting to translate the text below her.
 If anyone can help out with that, it would be most appreciated!